miniman13/videngwiki/definitions/general.md

 ## GPI/GPO/GPIO
 General Purpose Input, General Purpose Output, or General Purpose Input/Output.
 Often refers to bare wire connections or ports on a device allowing for serial communication or contact closure.
 Devices may have only GPI or GPO, but GPIO as a generic term may be used to refer to either/both.
 Should be accompanied by a legend called a "Pinout" to indicate the function of each pin.
 Pinouts may be found in manufacturer documentation, but may also be printed directly on the device.

+## Hot Punch
+To switch a show on the program bus of the switcher.
+Button presses mean the camera/source is immediately cut onto program.

 ## Hybrid Router
 A [router](#Router) that routes multiple levels of signals, such as Audio, Video, Ancillary, Time Code, etc.